tidb-samples/tidb-nodejs-mysql2-quickstart/README.md

 This section demonstrates how to run the sample application code and connect to TiDB with `mysql2` driver .

-### 1. Clone the repository
+### Step 1.
+Clone the repository

-Run the following command to clone the sample code locally：
+Run the following commands to clone the sample code locally：

 ```shell
 git clone https://github.com/tidb-samples/tidb-nodejs-mysql2-quickstart.git
 cd tidb-nodejs-mysql2-quickstart
 ```

-### 2. Install dependencies
+### Step 2.
+Install dependencies

 Run the following command to install the dependencies (including the `mysql2` package) required by the sample code：